gegedenice/humatheque-sudoc-checker-api/README.md

 # Humatheque Sudoc Checker API

-FastAPI service for checking whether VLM-extracted thesis or dissertation metadata already has a Sudoc bibliographic record.
+FastAPI service for checking whether VLM-extracted academic-document metadata already has a Sudoc bibliographic record.

-The API is designed for a printed-thesis cataloguing pipeline.
-It searches all Sudoc thesis records via the Sudoc SRU with `tdo=y`, returns both printed/physical and electronic candidates, but only printed/physical candidates count toward the duplicate decision.
+The API targets a printed-record cataloguing pipeline.
+It runs several recall-oriented SRU queries, returns both printed/physical and electronic candidates, but only printed/physical candidates count toward the duplicate decision.
 Electronic Sudoc/STAR records are kept as evidence because they may describe the same intellectual work without blocking creation of a printed bibliographic record.

+The document-kind specifics (which SRU type predicate to apply, what to require in the thesis note) are bundled into reusable `DocumentProfile` strategies, so the same pipeline can serve theses, mémoires, and future document profiles without per-document forks.

 ## Sudoc SRU Strategy